 |Aspirants can cover the topics mentioned in the UPSC Syllabus by following the below-mentioned links:|

 Mission Shakti – Background

 What is Mission Shakti?

-On March 27, 2019, an anti-missile satellite system that was developed by India’s R&D organization, DRDO (Defence Research and Development Organisation) was tested to destroy a live satellite in the Low Earth Orbit.
+On March 27, 2019, an anti-satellite missile system (ASAT) that was developed by India’s R&D organization, DRDO (Defence Research and Development Organisation) was tested to destroy a live satellite in the Low Earth Orbit.
 The test was called Mission Shakti.